Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 Moreover, when it comes to something non-numeric, it is even more challenging to know what to use and why to use it.
 For instance, what activation function should we use and why?
 Should we use the same activation everywhere?
 Not to mention that we are not yet even considering a different network architecture here.

 Ultimately, are we even sure that increasing the network's complexity is the right path?
 Our assumption that the network is not complicated enough may just be wrong.

 The following situation happened in this case study.
 Before we realized the PINN solver behaved like a steady-flow solver, we attributed the cause to model complexity.
 We faced the problem of how to increase the model complexity systematically.
-Theoretically, we could follow the practice of the design of experiments.
+Theoretically, we could follow the practice of the design of experiments (e.g., through grid search or Taguchi methods).
 However, given the computational cost and the number of hyperparameters/options of PINN, a proper design of experiments is not affordable for us.
 Furthermore, the design of experiments requires the outcome to change with changes in inputs.
 In our case, the vortex shedding remains absent regardless of how we changed hyperparameters.

 Let us move back to the flow problem to conclude this case study.
 The model complexity may not be the culprit here.
 Vortex shedding is the product of the dynamical systems of the Navier-Stokes equations and the perturbations from numerical calculations (which implicitly mimic the perturbations in nature).
 Suppose the PINN solver's prediction was the steady-state solution to the flow.
 We may need to introduce uncertainties and perturbations in the neural network or the training data, such as a perturbed initial condition described in \DUrole{cite}{laroussi_vortex_2015}.
 As for why PINN predicts the steady-state solution, we cannot answer it currently.